 Teacher Credentialing Programs

-In order to teach in the state of California, students must acquire the appropriate teaching credentials.
-Any credential program must be approved by state of California, and once completed, students must pass examinations in order to receive certification.
+Explore California Teacher Credentialing and Continuing Education programs at Pacific Oaks!
+Learn about state of California requirements and certifications today..
+Any credential program must be approved by the state of California, and once completed, students must pass examinations to receive certification.

 We pride ourselves on being on the forefront of teacher training.
 We follow a progressive teacher credentialing program model that prepares students to think critically about diversity, culture, and power.
 In our Northern and Southern California campus locations, students learn to apply these principles in the classroom and uncover a child’s true learning potential.

 Reports indicate that California is experiencing a record shortage of qualified teachers.
 Current estimates show that California will need an additional 100,000 teachers in the next decade.

 - The Preliminary Multiple Subject Teaching Credential qualifies graduates to teach in preschool, grades K–12, or in classes organized primarily for adults in a self-contained classroom.

 - The Preliminary Mild/Moderate Education Specialist Credential authorizes candidates to teach students with mild to moderate disabilities in grades K–12 and in classes organized primarily for adults through age 22.

 Title II Reports for passage rates of license examination